lubeda/EspHoMaTriXv2/README.md

 **matrix_component** (required, ID): ID of the addressable display

-**show_dow** (optional, bool): draw the day of week indicator on the bottom of the clock screen.
+**show_dow** (optional, bool): draw the day of week rindicator on the bottom of the clock screen.
 Disable, e.g. if you want larger fonts, defaults to true.

 **time_component** (required, ID): ID of the time component.
 The display shows `!t!` until the time source is valid.